 Table of contents

-Tip: Atticus is a formatting tool that will help you to do all of these much more efficiently, but we will also go over the general theory behind each step of this article so you could make some of it working other formatting programs as well.
+Tip: Atticus is a formatting tool that will help you to do all of these much more efficiently, but I will also go over the general theory behind each step of this article so you could make some of it working other formatting programs as well.
 But understand that not every formatting program has the same features of Atticus, so they might not be able to do every step on this list.